nashville-software-school/client-side-mastery/book-4-the-apprentice/chapters/REACT_ROUTING.md

 ## Setup

 Make sure you are in your project's root directory.
 First, we need to install react-router-dom.
-Then we will create additional files to handle the routing and create a navbar.
+Then we will create an additional file to handle the routing and create a navbar.

 ```sh
 npm install react-router-dom